nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 Note also that this plugin is an example of exposing resources for anonymous access, *without* enabling [full anonymous access](https://doc.nuxeo.com/n/4X8), in particular:

 * The `user_registration` endpoint, which provides access to the web portal
-* The `javascript.api_new_account_request` Automation request, which does not require authentication to access
+* The `javascript.api_UserRegistration_requestAccount` Automation request, which does not require authentication to access

 # Usage